 1 Goal Name Decent, Safe and Affordable Housing Goal Description Housing rehab continues to be a need in Kingsport, especially for the low-moderate income households.
 Due to the older housing stock combined with low income homeowners, there is a great need for repairs ranging from emergency repairs to substantial rehab.
 We will use a large amount of our CDBG funds for this purpose.
 We plan to partner with the Kingsport Housing and Redevelopment Authority, Carpenter's Helpers, Appalachia Service Project, and other housing providers in order to provide the maximum assistance possible to these homeowners.
 Funding also includes program carryover from the Past Year (PY).
 CDBG Funds will also be allocated to Code Enforcement efforts, "city-wide", in order to maintain decent, safe and affordable housing in Kingsport.
-2 Goal Name Decent, Safe, Affordable Housing Goal Description One of the elements of the Kingsport Alliance for Housing Revitalization (KAHR) program is the identification and acquisition of dilapidated, vacant housing.
-The KAHR program works with the City's office of Code Enforcement and local community based organizations in the identification of housing that poses nuisances to neighborhoods by being severely deteriorated, dilapidated and/or chronically vacant.
-3 Goal Name Public Services Goal Description \$25,000 of CDBG Public Service funding is allocated to the United Way for a Homeless Services Liaision.
+2 Goal Name Public Services Goal Description \$25,000 of CDBG Public Service funding is allocated to the United Way for a Homeless Services Liaision.
 The Homeless Service Liaison provide direct assistance to those who are at-risk or experiencing homelessness. \$41,500 of CDBG Public Service/Community Enirchment funds will be made avilable to local public service agencies who will serve for low-income individuals and families in the City of Kingsport.
 Funds are subject to 15% cap for Public Service activities.

-4 Goal Name Public Facilities Goal CDBG will provide funding to support the Neighborhood & Public Facility Improvement Projects in an effort to revitalize and Description improve the safety and well-being of the community.
+3 Goal Name Public Facilities Goal Description CDBG will provide funding to support the Neighborhood & Public Facility Improvement Projects in an effort to revitalize and improve the safety and well-being of the community.